-Figure 2: Tree-map showing, in terms of author affiliation, the top 25 countries in all publications dealing with burned area during 1980 to 2018 (Web of Science database query).
+Figure 3: Tree-map showing, in terms of author affiliation, the top 25 countries in all publications dealing with burned area during 1980 to 2020 (Web of Science database query).

-6.6.
-Usage statistics of Fire_cci products
+6.8.
+Usage statistics of Fire\cci products

-Over the last three years, 23 scientific publications have been released which apply Fire_cci burned area products (Table 5).
+Over the last five years, more than 40 scientific publications have been released which use Fire\cci burned area products (Table 6).
 The regional scope of the studies is evenly distributed between global and regional, and also grid and pixel products are evenly used.
-DGVM model evaluation studies predominate, followed by burned area product intercomparison and statistical analysis on burned area trends and controls.
-Most the studies only use the product's first layer (e.g. burned area or date of first detection, respectively, in the grid and pixel product).
+Publications focussing on the intercomparison or validation of different burned area products predominate, followed by DGVM model evaluation studies and statistical analysis on burned area trends and controls.
+Most of the studies only use the product's first layer (e.g. burned area or date of first detection, respectively, in the grid and pixel product).
 In a few cases, the layers specifying uncertainty and land cover burned are used, and in a single case the observational coverage layer was taken into account.
-In none of the publications the grid product layer of the fire patch number was used.
+None of the publications uses the fire patch number layer that was provided with the Fire\cci grid products until 2020.